tomerguralnik/Moti/README.md

     ...
     $ cd moti/
     ```

-2. Run the installation script and activate the virtual environment:
+2. To check that everything is working as expected, run the tests:

     ```sh
-    $ ./scripts/install.sh
-    ...
-    $ source .env/bin/activate
-    [moti] $ # you're good to go!
-    ```

-3. To check that everything is working as expected, run the tests:

-    ```sh
     $ pytest tests/
     ...
     ```
-4. Build the docker image:
+3. Build the docker image:

     ```sh
     $ sudo docker build -t moti .